pmcarlton/termal/README.crates.md

 - Zoomed-in and zoomed-out views of the alignment
 - Consensus sequence display
 - Sequence metrics such as ungapped length and similarity to consensus
 - Ordering by metrics
-- Residue coloring and conservation indicators
+- Conservation indicators
+- Color maps for nucleotides and amino acids
+- Color themes
 - Full keyboard control, no mouse required

 Best results in a dark-themed terminal.